DMLGuide/DMLGuide.github.io/examples/index.md

 # Examples

-This is a directory that links to all examples, possibly categorizing them
+This is a directory that links to all examples.